danionescu0/robot-camera-platform/README.md

-**2. The second usecase is a object following robot** The robot will follow an object of a specific color (must be unique from background).
+**2. The second usecase is a object following robot** The robot will follow an object of a specific color color and size threshold.

 A demo video is available on [youtube](https://youtu.be/z9qLmHRMCZY)